Recover Lost Wages, Property Damages, and Medical Fees.

 Motorcycle Accidents

 Motorcyclists like the freedom of the open road, and most are unconcerned about the dangers of an accident.
 Even though most riders will be unchanged, tragic accidents nevertheless happen every day.
-Riders of motorcycles are more vulnerable than other drivers and are more likely to be seriously injured or killed in an accident.
+Motorcycle riders are more vulnerable than other drivers and are more likely to be seriously injured or killed in an accident.
 In 2016, 105,000 motorcyclists were injured in road accidents in the United States, and 5,286 were killed.

-Motorcycle accidents result in higher death rates than any other traffic accident.
-According to the U.S. government, motorcycle riders were 27 times more likely to die in a traffic accident than people inside enclosed vehicles.
+Motorcycle accidents result in higher death rates than any other type of traffic accident.
+According to the U.S. government, motorcycle riders are 27 times more likely to die in a traffic accident than people inside enclosed vehicles.
 Anyone who has ever ridden a motorcycle knows that driving defensively is essential.
 Unfortunately, no matter how skilled a motorcyclist is, some accidents are unavoidable.

 • In the United States, 88,000 motorcyclists were injured in motorcycle accidents in 2015, and another 4,693 were killed.

-• A motorcycle rider’s risk of death in a traffic accident is 27 times greater than for a car driver or passenger.
+• A motorcycle rider’s risk of death in a traffic accident is 27 times greater than that of a car driver or passenger.

 Bicycle Accident